 Case Study 1: Fearful Foster Dog

-A dog I fostered not too long ago was highly noise sensitive, and I remember that during hunting season, the noise of gunshots in the distance made her literally shake.
-On our walks, the effect of a gunshot being fired—despite being an isolated event—had an everlasting effect.
-After several minutes, she was highly reactive to any noises even if much different than the original gunshot noise.
-Her fear generalized to any slight sound and she stayed in this over-reactive state for up to ten minutes or more!
+A dog I fostered not too long ago was highly noise sensitive.
+During hunting season, the noise of gunshots in the distance made her literally shake.
+On our walks, the sound of a gunshot being fired—despite being an isolated event—had a long-lasting effect.
+After several minutes, she was highly reactive to any noise or slight sound, even if it was much different than the original gunshot noise.
+She would stay in this over-reactive state for up to ten minutes or more!

 The fact that the gunshots came randomly made them difficult to predict which made the issue difficult to treat.
 Yet, with a little bit of cooperation from my neighbor's kids, we were able to get some progress when the fourth of July was around the corner.
 More details on how I helped this gal overcome her fear in the next paragraphs.